BingHanLin/BingHanLin.github.io/binghan/source/_drafts/openfoam-sampling-and-monitoring-data.md

 *   The fields need to be sampled.
 *   The type of sampling.

+In the configuration below, the _singleGraph_ function will extract velocity and pressure data from the 100 uniform distributed data points on the line.
+During the simulation, distance-value data is written into files in time directories within _postProcessing/singleGraph_.

     start   (0.05 0 0);
     end     (0.05 0.1 0);
     fields  (U p);

     // Sampling and I/O settings
     #includeEtc "caseDicts/postProcessing/graphs/sampleDict.cfg"

     // Override settings here, e.g.
     setConfig
     {